wh4ky/wh4ky/README.md

 <h1 align="center" >👋 Hi, I'm Damian. 👋</h1>

-- 💼 I'm currently working on my C, OpenCL and Lua/Teal skills.
+- 💼 I'm currently working on my C, Zig and OpenCL skills.
-- 🌱 I also want to learn Assembly and Vulkan.
+- 🌱 I also want to learn Assembly, Vulkan and Lua/Teal.
 - ❤️ I love embedded and the segfaults that come with it.
 - 🌍 I do not have a [personal website](about:blank) yet.
 - 💬 Ask me anything [here](https://github.com/wh4ky/wh4ky/issues)